epw/consensus/consensus.md

 \Begin{Narrator}

 Consensus is structured around 6-12 sessions for a "complete" game, most of the time.
 By the end, a character can certainly amass a large amount of mechanical power: Get a couple Advanced Moves, change playbooks and keep some of the old one, and a character can easily become far more powerful than they started, and possibly more powerful than others at the table who didn't try to exploit the system in this way.
 We believe that in the limited number of sessions, no character will be able to become so powerful that they can simply solve all of the problems in front of everybody.
-After all, they still have to balance their Anchors and Inspirations, still have to exist in a community, and as they attract more attention, new Forces can come their way.
+After all, they still have to balance their Anchors, still have to exist in a community, and as they attract more attention, new Forces can come their way.
 The MC and other players should always think about what it means when someone tries to solve everything with magic, and keep focusing on unstable points, as always.

 If the game turns into a story in which everything is finally fixed for real, and everyone can live happily ever after, it is probably time to wrap up.
 Hopefully it was inspiring.
 Maybe some of the lessons can be brought out into the rest of your lives.
 And if they don't work as well there, maybe there was more that could have been brought in to challenge the Mages after all.